 Our model validated the idea that creating an effortless experience means coaching agents to understand context by requiring a framework of multiple skills that must be used together to shoot for an effortless experience for your customer.
 When examining individual agents, research shows that companies can diminish effort and increase TEI scores by as much as 37 percent by moving below-average performing agents to above-average, mostly by coaching for multiple skills.
 Managers can get insights to help coach their call center reps up to their ultimate performance.

 Doubtful?
-Schedule a demo to see TEI in action.
+Schedule a demo to see our AI-based effort metric in action.